datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
-Now you can compare the RMSE value of your base model against the null_error.
+Now you can compare the **RMSE value of your base model** against the **null_error**.
 ```python
 if base_model_performance < null_error:
    print ('Your model is better than a random prediction')
 else:
    print ('Your model is worse than a random prediction')
 ```
-> If the base model RMSE is more than that of null_error, then your model is no good than a stupid model which always predicted the mean value (you are actually making it worse by deploying Machine Learning).
+> If the base model RMSE is **more than that** of null_error, then your model is no good than a stupid model which always predicted the mean value (you are actually making it worse by deploying Machine Learning).

 `@script`